vegaprotocol/documentation/docs/concepts/trading-on-vega/discounts-rewards.md

 [See the available rewards ↗](https://vega.xyz/rewards)
 :::

-A reward can be set to be available to individuals, or only to those who are in a team.
+A reward can be set to target participants with certain statuses:

+* Teams - Only those in teams are eligible, and rewards are divided based on team performance then distributed amongst the team members.
+* Individuals:
+    * All - Everyone is eligible.
+    * Not in a team - Only participants that are not in a team are eligible.
+    * In a team - Only participants in a team are eligible, but they are rewarded based on individual performance.

 Rewards are independent from [fees](./fees.md), which are paid to validators, liquidity providers, and price makers on each trade.